 He heads one of the largest emergency services agencies in the world, providing traditional fire and life safety services to more than 4.1 million residents and commercial business customers in 58 cities served by the Department, and all the unincorporated areas of the County within its 2,300-square-mile service delivery area.
-The Department operates out of 172 fire stations, including 4,800 emergency responders and business professionals operating on an annual budget of just over $1 billion.
+The Department operates out of 174 fire stations, including 4,800 emergency responders and business professionals operating on an annual budget of just over $1 billion.
 In addition, the Department provides lifeguard, health hazardous materials, and forestry services throughout the County.

-He is an advocate for continuing education, and currently holds a Bachelor of Science Degree in Organizational Leadership from Azusa Pacific University.
-He is also a graduate of Harvard University’s Senior Executives in State and Local Government and National Preparedness Leadership Programs, completed Clark Atlanta University’s Executive Development Program and the Martin Gang Institute for Intergroup Relations at Loyola Marymount University.
+He is an advocate for continuing education, and holds a Bachelor of Science Degree in Organizational Leadership from Azusa Pacific University.
+He is also a graduate of Harvard University’s Senior Executives in State and Local Government and National Preparedness Leadership Programs, has completed Clark Atlanta University’s Executive Development Program and the Martin Gang Institute for Intergroup Relations at Loyola Marymount University.
 He is a California State Certified Incident Commander and Chief Officer.